 Gold Coins

-We purchase a wide range of U.S. and foreign gold coins.
+We purchase a wide range of U.S. and foreign coins.

 Common examples include: